An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes

 \end{defn} We now prove that this is a reasonable approximation.

 \begin{lem} Let $A$ be a constant, and $z=\log^B(X)$ for $B$ a sufficiently large multiple of $A$.
 If $k\geq 3$,

 If $k=2$,

-Where in the above we are taking the $L^1$ or $L^2$ norm respectively of $H_{K_1,C_i,a_i,X}^\flat$ as a function on $[0,1]$. \end{lem} \begin{proof} Our basic technique is to write each of the $G$'s in Equation \ref{genFunctProdEqn} as $G^\sharp+G^\flat$ and to expand out the resulting product.
+In the above we are taking the $L^1$ or $L^2$ norm respectively of $H_{K_1,C_i,a_i,X}^\flat$ as a function on $[0,1]$, and the asymptotic constants in the big-$O$ terms are allowed to depend on $K_i$, $a_i$, $A$ and $B$, but not on $X$ or $N$. \end{lem} \begin{proof} Our basic technique is to write each of the $G$'s in Equation \ref{genFunctProdEqn} as $G^\sharp+G^\flat$ and to expand out the resulting product.
 We are left with a copy of $H^\sharp$ and a number of terms which are each a product of $k$ $G^\sharp$ or $G^\flat$'s, where each such term has at least one $G^\flat.$ We need several facts about various norms of the $G^\sharp$ and $G^\flat$'s.
 We recall that the squared $L^2$ norm of a generating function is the sum of the squares of it's coefficients.

 \begin{itemize} \item By Theorem \ref{GApproxThm}, the $L^{\infty}$-norm of $G^\flat$ is $O\left( X \log^{-2A-k}(X)\right)$. \item The $L^{\infty}$ norm of $G^\sharp$ is clearly $O\left( X\log\log(X)\right)$. \item $|G^\sharp|_2^2 = O(X \log\log^2(X))$. \item $|G|_2^2 = O(X\log(X))$. \item Combining the last two statements, we find that $|G^\flat|_2^2 = O(X\log(X))$. \end{itemize}